 An example: In 2016, the Michigan attorney general’s office filed criminal charges against a state representative accusing him of producing fake income statements when he applied for a personal loan in 2010.

-Rep. Brian Banks was charged with 2 counts of uttering and publishing false information and 2 counts of using “a false pretense” to get the $3,000 loan from Detroit Metropolitan Credit Union.
+Rep. Brian Banks was charged with two counts of uttering and publishing false information and two counts of using “a false pretense” to get the $3,000 loan from Detroit Metropolitan Credit Union.
 The most serious of the charges carries a prison term of 14 years upon conviction.

 Risks of lying on personal loan application

-In addition to these criminal consequences, you also face a long list of other repercussions that could impact your financial future.
-For example, your credit score can take a large hit and you may not be able to take out loans going forward.
+If you lie on your loan, you could also lose your loan.
+Prosper says that 11 percent of the applications it verifies contain false or insufficient employment or income information.
+In those cases, the company cancels the loan before it is funded.
+With other companies, you may have to immediately repay loan funds you’ve received if the lender learns that you’ve misrepresented yourself.
+In addition to these criminal consequences, you’ll face a long list of other repercussions that could impact your financial future.
+For example, your credit score can take a large hit, and you may not be able to take out loans going forward.

 The bottom line

-Overall, the consequences that can come with lying on a loan application really just aren’t worth the rewards.
-Instead of lying to get a bigger loan, make sure you shop around and evaluate the lender who can give you the most money based on your current financial situation.
-It’s a smarter long-term move and lets you avoid the stress of knowing that you lied and potentially having to face serious consequences.
+Overall, the consequences that can come with lying on a loan application — everything from a lowered credit score to jail time — aren’t worth the rewards.
+Instead of lying to get a bigger loan, shop around for lenders that can give you the most money based on your current financial situation.
+There are lenders out there that offer bad-credit loans, low-interest-rate loans and personal loans that take more than just your income and credit into account.